High Protein Baked Ziti

 Rest before serving: Let it cool for at least 10 minutes after baking.
 The sauce thickens, the cheese sets, and it makes for cleaner slices.
 Resting the ziti after baking keeps the layers intact.

-Fridge: Store leftovers in an airtight container for up to 5 days.
-Reheat in the microwave or oven at 350°F until warmed through.
-In the fridge, baked ziti stays delicious for days.
+- Fridge: Store leftovers in an airtight container for up to 5 days.

 High Protein Baked Ziti